Esri/gis-tools-for-hadoop/README.md

 ## What's New

-* Huge improvements in performance for Hive `ST_Geometry` UDFs (in the Spatial Framework for Hadoop), in August 2014.
+* Support for escaped characters in JSON strings in `UnenclosedJsonRecordReader` (in the Spatial Framework for Hadoop), merged to master in January 2015.

 ## Features